mordan34/cloudsensei/accounts/management/README.md

 ### Customization

-You can customize the deployment by modifying the `inputs` section in the respective `terragrunt.hcl` files.
+You can customize the deployment by modifying the `inputs` section in the respective `terragrunt.hcl` files in the `terragrunt/` directory.

 ## Security Considerations